 MESSAGE AND VIDEO TESTING

 OK, this next point is not without controversy for smaller businesses, even though its merits are inarguable.
 It’s just that its value becomes even more important as your budget becomes more meaningful.

 A core problem that many small and medium-sized businesses have is related to strategic implementation — or more specifically, lack of strategy to begin with.
 In my experience, a number of businesses view marketing and advertising as “let’s try this and see if it works.”
 Given that as a starting point, always bet that it won’t work and you’ll be living a lavish life versus anyone who would bet against you.

 Of course, it could be argued that such an approach is the result of business owners or execs being too busy to understand that every marketing channel, whether email marketing, display advertising, search marketing, commercials, or any type of video promotion, has its own factors that should be respected for optimum results.

 The good news is that your marketing/advertising ROI can be optimized.
 As well, your strategy can be informed and refined by data science.
-That data needs to be derived by message testing, which is a disciplined, comparative analysis of how to best represent your own products or services.
+That data needs to be derived by split-testing, which is a disciplined, comparative analysis of how to best represent your own products or services.
 It’s a real-world process of finding which messaging generates the best response from your own prospects and customers.